 Hormones are responsible for major important bodily functions including: childhood growth and development, metabolism over the life, and sexual reproduction.

 PCOS is a specific syndrome that develops in young females due to hormonal imbalance.
 You may be surprised to discover that all women naturally possess some male hormones, such as androgen and progesterone.
 But, when male hormones and insulin (the body’s main hormone responsible for muscle development) are found in excess, PCOS can result.

 Insulin is also responsible for how we assimilate sugars.
 When the body is out of balance, the cells can become resistant to the actions of insulin and cause blood sugar levels to rise.
 Insulin resistance, or the inability to recognize insulin and process it correctly, is a common factor in PCOS.

-An excess of the male hormone androgen can generate small cysts to develop on the ovaries.
-These little fluid-filled pockets create discomfort in some women, plus block egg production and regular egg release.
+An excess of the male hormone androgen can cause small cysts to develop on the ovaries.
+These little fluid-filled pockets create discomfort in some women, plus, they can block egg production and regular egg release.
 Left untreated, PCOS can result in high blood pressure, diabetes, and difficulty in getting pregnant.

 The most common symptoms of PCOS include:

 - Pelvic Pain

 - Acne and oily skin not associated with puberty

 - Weight Gain and Inability to Lose weight